onzfonz/comp227/src/content/2/en/part2e.md

 For instance, so-called [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) can't be used straightforwardly.

 Inline styles and some of the other ways of adding styles to React components go completely against the grain of old conventions.
-Traditionally, it has been considered best practice to entirely separate CSS from the content (HTML) and functionality (JavaScript).
+Traditionally, it has been considered *best practice to entirely separate CSS from the content (HTML) and functionality (JavaScript)*.
 According to this older school of thought, the goal was to write CSS, HTML, and JavaScript into their separate files.

-The philosophy of React is, in fact, the polar opposite of this.
+***The philosophy of React is, in fact, the polar opposite of this***.
 Since the separation of CSS, HTML, and JavaScript into separate files did not seem to scale well in larger applications, React bases the division of the application along the lines of its logical functional entities.